 People skateboarding might seem to defy gravity as they soar high above a half-pipe, but they are actually taking advantage of specific physics principles that help them reach such heights.
-We interviewed physicist Jonathan Trinastic to learn more.
+Physicist Dr. Jonathan Trinastic explains.

 In the same way, as a skateboarder moves in a circular motion up the half-pipe, she is now in an accelerating reference frame, with a centripetal (not centrifugal) force pulling her toward her axis of rotation.
 A stationary observer would observe this force acting on the skateboarder.
 However, from the

 skateboarder’s frame of reference, she feels a fictitious centrifugal force pulling her against the half-pipe wall, due to her inertia taking her in a direction tangential to her circular motion.

 This centrifugal fictitious force is felt by anyone moving in circular motion.
 A common example is on spinning amusement park rides, which plaster us against the walls with nothing supporting us below.
 Although it feels like a force is pushing us into the wall, it’s really just the inertial motion from the circular path we take.

 Kate: Are skateboarders defying gravity?
 Also, what is gravity?

 Jonathan: Gravity is the force between any two objects with mass.
 Normally, we think of gravity between us and the Earth, but we actually have a gravitational attraction between us and any other thing around us: a tree, a water glass, a friend.